rmcar17/piqtree/docs/developers/troubleshooting.md

 ### Check your operating system is supported

-At this stage, we currently only support x86-64 linux, and x86-64 and ARM macOS.
+At this stage, we currently only support x86-64 linux, x86-64 Windows, and ARM macOS.

 ### Check the IQ-TREE library is up-to-date